Bringing a Dutch Cargo Bike to Fort McMurray

 “At the next beach let’s stop so I can stretch my legs,” said Gord from the stern of the canoe.

-We were paddling along the north shore of Touchwood Lake at the beginning of an ambitious portage trip through the Lakeland Provincial Park and Recreation Area dreamed up and dutifully dubbed the “Death March” by Scott.
+We were paddling along the north shore of Touchwood Lake at the beginning of an ambitious portage trip through the Lakeland Provincial Park and Recreation Area dreamed up and dutifully dubbed the “Death March” by Scott, our fearless leader.
 Before long we came across a sweeping sandy bay.
 Gord approved of the spot and we hopped out to stretch.
-Right behind us in the other canoe, Scott exclaimed,
+Right behind us in the other canoe, Scott called out,

 “Look, a picnic table!
 Gord, I think you found the campground!”